Palmer uses programming experience to crack scientific stalemate

 Two teams of researchers – one at Princeton University and the other at the University of California, Berkley – worked to answer the same fundamental question: What happens when liquid water is cooled far below its freezing point?

 Water that’s free of dust and other impurities on which ice crystals can form can be supercooled tens of degrees below 0 degrees Celsius.
-But all water in liquid form, no matter how clean, crystallizes at about -40 degrees Celsius in experiment.
+But all water in liquid form, no matter how clean, crystallizes at about -40 degrees Celsius in experiments.

 Both teams wanted to know what theoretical models predict water might look like at even colder conditions.
 Each came up with a different answer.